nasa/fmdtools/examples/Examples.rst

 - The support files include various implementations of the drone model.

-  - The `static drone model <../examples/multirotor/drone_mdl_static.py>`_ is the baseline model of the drone for static modeling that is used in the other models.
+  - `drone_mdl_static.py` is the baseline model of the drone for static modeling that is used in the other models.

-  - The `dynamic drone model <../examples/multirotor/drone_mdl_dynamic.py>`_ expands on the static model to allow for dynamic simulation.
+  - `drone_mdl_dynamic.py` expands on the static model to allow for dynamic simulation.
 It generates behavior-over-time graphs and dynamic/phase-based FMEAs.

-  - The `hierarchical drone model <../examples/multirotor/drone_mdl_hierarchical.py>`_ is used to compare system architectures.
+  - `drone_mdl_hierarchical.py` is used to compare system architectures.
 First by seeing how faults effect the behaviors in each architecture, then by seing how it affects the overall system resilience.

-  - The `optimization drone model <../examples/multirotor/drone_mdl_opt.py>`_ is a modified version of the hierarchical done that encompasses autonomous path planning, rotors, electrical system, and control of the drone.
+  - `drone_mdl_opt.py` is a modified version of the hierarchical done that encompasses autonomous path planning, rotors, electrical system, and control of the drone.
 It is parameterized with the following parameters: The rotor and battery architecture can be changed, the flight height can be changed to support different heights, which in turn changes the drone's flight plan, and there is now a `ManageHealth` function which reconfigures the flight depending on detected faults.

 .. toctree::